-The OIG team also found the facility complied with many of the mental health performance indicators, including the designation of a military sexual trauma (MST) coordinator, tracking of MST-related data, and referral for MST-related care.
-There was a concern noted, however, with the completion of the MST mandatory training requirement for mental health and primary care providers.
+Generally, the OIG found compliance with many of the performance indicators, including the designation of a military sexual trauma (MST) coordinator, tracking of MST-related data and provision of clinical care.
+There was concern noted, however, with completion of mandatory MST training.